When I found out I was pregnant, I was beyond happy. Although at first, my experience was like any other, it soon became a high-risk pregnancy.

 Pamper Yourself Responsibly

-Don’t overdo it, just give yourself some small pleasures, even if they are allowing yourself to feel moody or gloomy from time to time.
+Don’t overdo it, just give yourself some small pleasures, even if they are allowing you to feel moody or gloomy from time to time.
 I’m not talking about pampering yourself with things that will add risk to your pregnancy, don’t overeat if you are not supposed to, don’t overexercise, don’t smoke.

 Just rely on the small pleasures to pamper yourself.